 - 200+ menu items, with new updates every year

-- 10 Tims Rewards points per $1 spent
+- 10 Tims Rewards Points per $1 spent

-- 8 reward Levels
+- 7 Reward Levels

-- Bonuses and promotional offers updated daily
+- Bonuses and promotional offers updated every Monday

 - Free birthday surprise offer